raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 	- Custom Img.: If the console detects a 400x240 <span class="code-span">.pdi</span>-converted image (no transparency) in <span class="code-span">Data/wtf.rae.cloudburst/images/custom.pdi</span>, you can use this image as your wallpaper.
 - Invert display: choose whether the display should be inverted.
 "On noons" will flip between them automatically — non-inverted from midnight to noon, and inverted from noon to midnight.

+# On-line Capability

+## Submitting your data

+This app supports global on-line leaderboards — just for fun!

+To submit new data to the global leaderboards, simply launch the app.
+As you leave the initialization screen, your data will be submitted to the proper leaderboards automatically.

+## My data didn't send!
+What do?

+If you tried to send some data, but it didn't get sent up to the appropriate leaderboard, there are a few things you can try:

+1. Give it a little time, and see if it sends up automatically.

+2. Try refreshing the weather, by opening the Slide menu and selecting 'refresh' — this might kick the OS' caching into high gear.

+> ⚠️ *If you already set a greater benchmark earlier in the day, your score won't be overwritten.
+Please wait for the leaderboards to refresh at the end of the day.*

+## Viewing global data

+You can view global data by visiting the *Cloudburst* game page in your Web browser, at [play.date/games/cloudburst](https://play.date/games/cloudburst/).
+From here, you can view all available scores in the Scoreboards section.
+You can see top 10 scores in every available board.

+Leaderboards refresh automatically at 00:00 midnight GMT, clearing all scores from the past day.

 # Credits

 - Art, code, and music — [Rae](https://rae.wtf)